Quantized plastic deformation

-In view of {the} frame indifference requirement, the globally periodic energy density $\psi( \textbf{C})$ is defined in the configurational space of objective metric tensors {$\textbf{C}=\textbf{F}^{\top}\textbf{F}$}.
-Due to the implied symmetry imposed by the action of the infinite discrete group, we must require that $\psi( \textbf{C})= \psi( \textbf{m}^{\top}\textbf{C}\textbf{m})$ for all $m \in \text{SL}(2,\mathbb{Z})$.
+Due to the implied symmetry imposed by the action of the infinite discrete group, we must require that for all $m \in \text{SL}(2,\mathbb{Z})$.
 Such symmetry tessellates the configuration space into equivalent periodicity domains inside which the response can be considered as purely elastic.
 The discreteness of plastic strain is then simply a reflection of the discreteness of the tessellation of the configurational space.

 We conclude that under the assumption \eqref{slip}, a relevant measure of plastic strain emerges as a matrix-valued spin variable.
 The necessity of using a discrete measure of plastic slip is a manifestation of the sub-continuum, meso-scopic nature of the MTM.
 Note that the coarse-graining of plastic strain, implied in the CP approach, invalidates this discreteness and therefore abandons the idea of resolving the associated meso-scopic phenomena.